OpenSourceEconomics/grmpy/docs/economics.rst

-To ensure a tight link between the posed policy question and the parameter of interest, Heckman and Vytlacil (:cite:`HecVyr01`) propose the policy-relevant treatment effect (:math:`B^{PRTE}`).
+To ensure a tight link between the posed policy question and the parameter of interest, Heckman and Vytlacil (:cite:`HecVyr01`) propose the policy-relevant treatment effect :math:`\left(B^{PRTE}\right)`.
 They consider policies that do not change potential outcomes, but only affect individual choices.
 Thus, they account for voluntary program participation.

 Policy-Relevant Average Treatment Effect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^